alexandrezagame/alexandrezagame/README.md

 Here is my Portfolio: https://www.alexzagame.com

 <p>I’m a French-Uruguayan living in Stockholm with a passion for coding, business & sustainability.
-Hands-on experience engaging in all stages of a project development, including requirements definition, design, execution and support.
+Hands-on experience engaging in all stages of a project development.
 Strengths include project management activities, business process improvement and application development.</p>